zkorum/legal/README.md

 ##### Authorized countries

-Ideally we would allow passports from _any country_, if it's possible to launch like this without any terms of service/privacy policy for each specifi country.
+Ideally we would allow passports from _any country_, if it's possible to launch like this without any terms of service/privacy policy for each specific country.

 If it's not possible we will only accept proof from passport coming from the following countries:
 - any EU country and associated countries (the UK, Georgia, Ukraine, Switzerland...etc)